peVelosa/peVelosa/README.md

 ### About Me:
 <div id="about-me">

-I'm a 21 years old developer from **Brazil** that loves technology.
-I'm always studying and **I don't like poorly done work**.
+Welcome to my GitHub repository!
+I'm a skilled developer proficient in React.js and Next.js, with a strong command of Angular.js and JavaScript.
+My expertise extends to TypeScript, allowing me to build robust web applications with ease.
+With a knack for unit testing and a passion for web development.

-I am hardworking, committed to my tasks and selftaught.
-I'm certainly not a **Steve Jobs** or a **Brian Holt**, but I'm constantly trying to improve myself.
+I'm dedicated to creating efficient and reliable solutions.
+Explore my projects to see firsthand how I leverage these skills to deliver high-quality software.

-- :telescope: I’m currently working on twitter-clone
+- :telescope: I’m currently working on kanbify

 - :seedling: I’m currently learning **nodejs and flutter**